konveyor/konveyor.github.io/content/Forklift/InstallingForklift/prereqs.md

 2. Open a browser and navigate to the [VMware VDDK download page](https://developer.vmware.com/web/sdk/7.0/vddk).
 3. Select the latest VDDK version and click **Download**.
 4. Save the VDDK archive file in the temporary directory.
-5. Extract the VDDK archive:
+5. Extract the VDDK archive.
 ```
 $ tar -xzf VMware-vix-disklib-<version>.x86_64.tar.gz
 ```
-6. Create a Dockerfile:
+6. Create a Dockerfile.
 ```
 $ cat > Dockerfile <<EOF
 FROM registry.access.redhat.com/ubi8/ubi-minimal